 There’s evidence that nursing homes also see it as a trend.
 The number of nursing homes that are attempting to get residents to sign “no sue” waivers upon admission is growing.
 If you have a loved one in a nursing home, read the admission forms very carefully.

 If you have a loved one who has been seriously injured in a nursing home fall at an Illinois nursing home, contact my law offices for a free and confidential evaluation of your case.
-At my law offices we have the experience and expertise to manage every aspect of your Chicago nursing home neglect lawsuit, and we would welcome the opportunity to speak to you.
+At my law offices we have the experience to manage every aspect of your Chicago nursing home neglect lawsuit, and we would welcome the opportunity to speak to you.